 In the first quarter of 2023, the outstanding value of all residential mortgage loans in the UK fell to £1,675 billion.
 This drop was the first quarterly reduction since the second quarter of 2017.
 In addition, the value of gross mortgage advances was £58.8 billion in the first quarter of 2023, which was £22.9 billion lower than the previous quarter, and the lowest level since the second quarter of 2020.

 Second, income levels are likely to be maintained.
-This is due to the continued tight labour market, which is helping to push up nominal earnings in response to higher price inflation; the fall in energy bills due to lower wholesale prices; and the extension of the energy price guarantee (EPG) until June followed by OFGEM reducing the energy price cap from July.
+This is due to the continued tight labour market, which is helping to push up nominal earnings in response to higher price inflation; the fall in energy bills due to lower wholesale prices; and the extension of the energy price guarantee (EPG) until June followed by OFGEM, the UK’s independent energy regulator, reducing the energy price cap from July.
 This may stimulate housing market activity and support house prices.

 Third, in June 2014, the Bank of England’s Financial Policy Committee introduced more thorough affordability checks on potential mortgages, alongside banks facing limits on the supply of very high loan-to-income mortgages.
 This set of ‘macroprudential’ policies has helped to manage mortgage lending risks.